george-mcintyre/aida-pva/docs/2_0_Channel_Provider_Programmers_Reference.md

 ## Topology

-As a Channel Provider programmer you will be primarily concerned with creating a shared library for SLCLIBS.
-Each Channel Provider is a distinct library in SLCLIBS.
+As a Channel Provider programmer you will be primarily concerned with creating a shared image for SLCSHR.
+Each Channel Provider is a distinct image in SLCSHR.
 The procedure to create one will compile up your C source file(s) and link them with STANDALONELIB to resolve the calls you make to functions in the AIDA-PVA Module, and to AIDASHR for any AIDA Modules that you need to implement your service.